ECB prepares more aid for virus-stricken euro zone

-The European Central Bank is certain to give the ailing euro zone economy another shot in the arm and the only question is the timing, with arguments split between a move on Thursday and holding out until July.
+The European Central Bank is certain to give the ailing euro zone economy another shot in the arm but, with arguments split over its timing, the only question is whether it will act on Thursday or hold out until July.

 The German Constitutional Court's recent ruling that the ECB has exceeded its mandate and the Bundesbank must quit a key bond purchase scheme, may add to the case for acting earlier.
-Defying the ruling, the ECB said the German court lacks jurisdiction over its policy decisions.
-A big move on Thursday could ease fears that a domestic court, even in the bloc's biggest economy, might constrain one of the 19-country euro zone's most powerful institutions.
+The ECB said the German court lacks jurisdiction over its policy decisions, and a big move on Thursday could ease fears that a domestic court, even in the bloc's biggest economy, might constrain one of the 19-country euro zone's most powerful institutions.

 Italian 10-year bonds still yield nearly 200 basis points more than similar German debt, well above pre-crisis levels, raising doubts about the long-term viability of the country's debt.
 Italy is among countries worst hit by the pandemic.
-"The economic shock is bigger than expected; funding needs will remain very large," Bank of America Merrill Lynch said.
+"Funding needs will remain very large," Bank of America Merrill Lynch said.
 "Existing and planned EU backstops, even if fully used, are not enough to help markets absorb such needs."

 The ECB could also start buying corporate bonds that have recently lost investment-grade credit ratings.
 While such a move would be controversial, the bank has already warned that rating downgrades are coming and the private market simply cannot absorb the new supply of speculative debt, raising the risk of a crash.

-A stopgap solution would be to temporarily buy such "fallen angels", giving companies time to regain investment-grade status before the ECB drops them from its purchase scheme.
-A big argument against more policy easing on Thursday is the slow progress in the European Union's effort to finalize its 750 billion euro recovery fund proposal.
+A stopgap solution would be to buy such "fallen angels" only temporarily.
+A big argument against more policy easing on Thursday is the slow progress in the European Union's effort to finalise its 750 billion euro recovery fund proposal, and the ECB could hold out to keep up pressure on EU political leaders. ($1 = 0.8913 euros)

-The ECB could hold out to keep pressure on EU political leaders and to see just what sort of debt the bloc will issue, as it is likely to become the biggest buyer of any new bond.

 ALSO READ